We stock a range of privacy windows for the T5, T6, Vivaro, Trafic & Ford Transit Custom. Click here to view our collection

-Our advice is always that if you are in any doubt about your own ability to carry out all the steps, then it's a good idea to get a professional to complete the job for you.
+Our advice when fitting anything to your camper, is always that if you are in any doubt about your own ability to carry out all the steps, then it's a good idea to get a professional to complete the job for you.

 Hello and welcome to this video in the Kiravans series of how to convert your campervan.